-The phenomenon of noon shadow occurs in parts of some Arab countries next Monday (June 21, 2021) in conjunction with the summer solstice, due to the occurrence of these areas on the Tropic of Cancer at latitude 23.5 north, which the sun perpendicular to on the summer solstice.
+The phenomenon of noon shadow occurs in parts of several Arab countries on the summer solstice on June 21 every year, due to the occurrence of these areas on the Tropic of Cancer at latitude 23.5 north, which the sun perpendicular to on the summer solstice.

-The Tropic of Cancer passes over the lands of 17 countries in the world, all of which witness the phenomenon of lack of noon shadow on the summer solstice, and among the Arab countries in which the Tropic of Cancer passes over their territories are: Algeria - Western Sahara - Libya - Mauritania - Egypt - Saudi Arabia - UAE - Oman
+The Tropic of Cancer passes over the lands of 17 countries in the world, all of which witness the phenomenon of the absence of noon shadow on the day of the summer solstice, and among the Arab countries in which the Tropic of Cancer passes over their territories are: Algeria and Western Sahara - Libya - Mauritania - Egypt - Saudi Arabia - UAE - Oman

-The Tropic of Cancer cuts across the southern parts of the Emirates, and passes through the areas that will witness the absence of noon shade in the country: Umm Al-Zamoul, Liwa, Madinat Zayed, Al-Quaa, and areas located on or south of the latitude 23.5 north.
-And the absence of the shadow of the meridian will be with the time of noon on Monday (June 21) at about 12:25 pm local time in the Emirates, which leads to not seeing the shadow of people and buildings during noon time.
+The Tropic of Cancer cuts across the southern parts of the Emirates, and passes through the areas that will witness the absence of noon shade in the country: north of Umm al-Zamoul - Liwa - south of Madinat Zayed - al-Quaa.
+And the absence of the shadow of the meridian occurs with the time of noon on (June 21), which leads to not seeing the shadow of people and buildings during the time of noon.

-On the two equinoxes, which occur around March 20 (vernal equinox) and September 20 (autumn equinox), sunlight is directly above the equator so that it strikes the Earth at a 90-degree angle.
-This causes towns along the equator to experience no noon shadow on equinoxes.
+On the two equinoxes, which occur around March 20 (vernal equinox) and September 20 (autumn equinox), the sun's rays are directly above the equator so that it hits the Earth at a 90-degree angle.
+This causes towns along the equator to see no shadows at noon on the equinoxes.

 Direct rays from the sun gradually shift north in the months leading up to the northern hemisphere summer solstice in June, when the sun is perpendicular to the Tropic of Cancer in the northern hemisphere.

-Then, direct rays from the sun turn south each day until the day of the winter solstice in December, when the sun's rays perpendicular to the Tropic of Capricorn located south of the equator.
+Then, direct rays from the sun turn south each day until the December winter solstice, when the sun's rays perpendicular to the Tropic of Capricorn south of the equator.

 Because of this back-and-forth motion, all regions between the Tropic of Capricorn and the Tropic of Cancer experience perpendicular sunlight twice a year.